Never Let You Go (Dima Bilan song)

-"Never Let You Go" is a song performed by Dima Bilan at the 2006 Eurovision Song Contest, where he represented and ended up in 2nd place.
+"Never Let You Go" is a song by Dima Bilan.
+It in the Eurovision Song Contest 2006, ending up in 2nd place.

 At the performance in Athens, Dima Bilan wears a white tank top with a number representing his place in the contest's running order – 13 in the semi-final and 10 in the final.

 Bilan was surrounded by two ballerinas dancing in the background and a white piano covered in red rose petals, from which a ghost-like female figure emerged halfway through the song.

 On the night of the semi-final the song was performed 13th, following 's Ich Troje with "Follow My Heart" and preceding 's Sibel Tüzün with "Süper Star".
 The song received 217 points, placing 3rd in a field of 23 and proceeding to the final.

 On the night of the final Bilan performed 10th in the running order, following 's Sidsel Ben Semmane with "Twist of Love" and preceding 's Elena Risteska with "Ninanajna".
 The song received 248 points, finishing second behind 's Lordi with "Hard Rock Hallelujah".